IBM/universal-connectors/filter-plugin/logstash-filter-documentdb-aws-guardium/README.md

 4. Click the Plus sign to open the Connector Configuration dialog box.
 5. Type a name in the Connector name field.
 6. Update the input section to add the details from [documentDBCloudwatch.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-documentdb-aws-guardium/documentDBCloudwatch.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.

+**Note**: If you want to configure Cloudwatch with role_arn instead of access_key and secret_key then refer to the [Configuration for role_arn parameter in the cloudwatch_logs input plug-in](https://github.com/IBM/universal-connectors/blob/main/input-plugin/logstash-input-cloudwatch-logs/SettingsForRoleArn.md#configuration-for-role_arn-parameter-in-the-cloudwatch_logs-input-plug-in) topic.

 7. Update the filter section to add the details from [documentDBCloudwatch.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-documentdb-aws-guardium/documentDBCloudwatch.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
 8. The "type" field should match in the input and filter configuration sections.
 This field should be unique for  every individual connector added.
 9. Click Save.
 Guardium validates the new connector and displays it in the Configure Universal Connector page.